-In Africa, many anti-FGM laws imply that if consent is given by a woman or girl, FGM is not a criminal offence (because she has “chosen” to be cut).
+In Africa, many anti-Female Genital Mutilation laws imply that if consent is given by a woman or girl, FGM is not a criminal offence (because she has “chosen” to be cut).
 (28 Too Many, 2013)

 On the contrary, in most European countries, as well as in Australia: “Whether or not a girl or woman has consented to FGM does not affect the legal status of the act.
 Nevertheless, in some European countries, consent may reduce the severity of the penalty.”(United to End FGM)

 The fact that FGM is not a criminal offence if a woman consents is often considered a serious weakness in the laws.
 Critics argue that families, friends and communities exert significant social pressure on girls and women to submit to FGM.
 Consent should therefore not affect the illegality of FGM and should not be accepted as a defence of the practice.
 (28 Too Many, September, 2013)